MostafaIibrahim/EmbeddedLinux_AndroidAutomotive-Track/Embedded_Linux/Sessions_notes/SystemV_Notes/ReadMe.md

 - System V is used in both Buildroot and Yocto Project.

 ### Inittab
-- The format is an extended version of the BusyBox --> id:runlevels:action:process The fields are shown here:
+- The format is an extended version of the BusyBox
+    - id : runlevels : action : process
+The fields are shown here:
 • id : A unique identifier of up to four characters.
 • runlevels : The runlevels for which this entry should be executed.
 This was left blank in the BusyBox inittab .
 • action : One of the keywords given in the following paragraph.
 • process : The command to run.

 - The actions are the same as for BusyBox init : sysinit , respawn , once , wait , restart , ctrlaltdel , and shutdown .
 However, System V init does not have askfirst , which is specific to BusyBox.

 ### The init.d scripts